rsms/jsont/README.md

 - `ErrorCode error() const` — Returns the error code of the last error
 - `const char* errorMessage() const` — Returns a human-readable message for the last error.
 Never returns NULL.

+#### Acessing underlying input buffer

+- `const char* inputBytes() const` — A pointer to the input data as passed to `reset` or the constructor.
+- `size_t inputSize() const` — Total number of input bytes
-- `size_t inputOffset() const` — The byte offset into input where the tokenizer is currently looking.
+- `size_t inputOffset() const` — The byte offset into input where the tokenizer is currently at.
 In the event of an error, this will point to the source of the error.

 ### enum Token